 NB!!
 If you have created submenus for the Social colourMAX design and switch to an older design which cannot support submenus, then although you can continue to edit and manage the submenus they will not display on the older design. i.e. the Menu headings are removed.

-We have developed linknotes to simplify the process of creating clickable links to other websites.
+There are two ways to do this.
+One is via a text link and the other is via a clickable image link.
+See our Active Images guide for information on image links.
+As for text links we have developed linknotes to simplify the process of creating clickable links to other websites.
 We hide this initially to avoid over complicating the administration page for new customers.
 Before you can use linknotes you need to switch it on, as follows:

 New Edit Control

 Once linknotes are switched on you will find an extra section below the normal page editing boxes (i.e. Figure 2).
 The new section looks like Figure 12a below - you may need to scroll down the page to see the new section.
 Think of Linknotes like footnotes in a book.
 A symbol is placed in the main body of text which references the information in the linknotes section.

 The first time you use Linknotes, you are strongly advised to try this example and make sure it works before creating your own links.